 Regardless the microphone quality, there is a high chance that your recordings will have some background noise.
 So, ActivePresenter 7 provides a new feature called Audio Noise Reduction.
 Generally speaking, it’s a process of removing noise from an audio track.
 Noise reduction can reduce constant background noise such as tape hiss, electric fans or hums.

 In general, the procedure to use the Audio Noise Reduction feature is to get Noise Profile, then reduce the noise.

 Step 1: Get Noise Profile.

-- Select the range that contains only background noise.
+- Specify the range that contains background noise only.

 Note: If the selected range is too short, the app cannot get the Noise Profile.
 You must select a minimum 2048 samples, or about 0.05 seconds at 44100 Hz sample rate.

-- Click the arrow button on the Audio Noise Reduction button (1) and click Get Noise Profile.
+- Click the arrow button on the Audio Noise Reduction button (1), then select Get Noise Profile.